fncbook/fnc/chapter5/splines.md

 ```

 ::::{prf:definition} Cubic spline
+:label: definition-cubic-spline
-A **cubic spline** is a piecewise cubic function that has two continuous derivatives everywhere.
+A {term}`cubic spline` is a piecewise cubic function that has two continuous derivatives everywhere.
 ::::

 We use $S(x)$ to denote the cubic spline interpolant.
 As before, suppose that distinct nodes $t_0 < t_1 < \cdots < t_n$ (not necessarily equally spaced) and data $y_0,\ldots,y_n$ are given.
 For any $k=1,\ldots,n$, the spline $S(x)$ on the interval $[t_{k-1},t_k]$ is by definition a cubic polynomial $S_k(x)$, which we express as